FObersteiner/pyFuppes/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `na1001` for local development.
+Here's how to set up `pyfuppes` for local development.

-1. Download a copy of `na1001` locally.
+1. Download a copy of `pyfuppes` locally.
-2. Install `na1001` using `poetry`:
+2. Install `pyfuppes` using `poetry`:

     ```console
     $ poetry install